lumos021/secureprint/readme.md

 - Frontend: Deployed on Vercel free plan
 - Desktop Client: Distributed as a standalone application

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact